neuroinformatics-unit/spikewrap/_sources/community/contributing_guidelines.md.txt

 The documentation is found in the `docs/source` folder, where the structure mirrors the rendered website.

 Dependencies for building the documentation locally can be found at `docs/requirements.txt`.
-To install these, change directory to the `docs` folder in your terminal and type:
+To install these, run the following command in your terminal from the `spikewrap` root folder:

 ```
-pip install -r requirements.txt
+pip install -r docs/requirements.txt
 ```

 The command to build the documentation is: